Argentina 13-12 Scotland, Rugby World Cup, September 25, 2011

 September 25, 2011

-Paterson and Ruaridh Jackson kicked a penalty apiece as Scotland took a 6-3 half-time lead after Contepomi had put Argentina in front.
-Contepomi levelled with a 63rd-minute penalty before Jackson stroked over a drop goal two minutes later and Parks added his own three-pointer eight minutes from time.
-Then Scotland imploded and Argentina took advantage.
+Chris Paterson and Ruaridh Jackson kicked a penalty apiece as Scotland took a 6-3 half-time lead after Felipe Contepomi had put Argentina in front.
+Contepomi levelled with a 63rd-minute penalty before Jackson stroked over a drop goal two minutes later and his replacement Dan Parks extended Scotland's lead eight minutes from time with another drop goal.
+That pushed Andy Robinson's men six points clear, but Argentina won the ball from the restart and spread the ball wide to the right and Amorosino touched down.

 © ESPN EMEA Ltd